omidsaraf/SSIS-Project/xAutomation (Job)/09- Security Patching Job.md

    - To add code with syntax highlighting, use fenced code blocks.
 These are created by placing triple backticks (```) before and after your code block.
    - Optionally, you can specify the language for syntax highlighting by adding the language name after the opening backticks.

-### Example

-Here’s an example of how to format a PowerShell script in a Markdown file:
+In the following shows how to format a PowerShell script in a Markdown file:

 ```markdown
 # Security Patching Job